- For Teachers

 An irregular verb is one that does not take the -ed ending for the Past Simple and Past Participle forms.
 Some irregular verbs do not change; put put put, while others change completely; buy bought bought, etc.

 See Also: Auxiliary Verb; Ditransitive Verb; Dynamic Verb; Finite Verb; Inchoative Verb; Intransitive Verb; Modal Verb; Non-finite Verb; Phrasal Verb; Regular Verb; Stative Verb; Transitive Verb; Verb Group; Verb Phrase

-Browse the following links to other content related to 'Irregular Verbs' from the 'Verbs and Tenses' grammar category:
+Browse the following links to other content related to the term 'Irregular Verbs' from the 'General' vocabulary category: